armand1m/node-grumble/README.md

 This package is a rewrite from scratch and some refactors from code copied from the NoodleJS package, which was also an inspiration for this project.

-It is currently being developed, so many features are still missing and the API might change a lot.

 This library is still new and there are a lot of unstabilities.
+Expect Breaking Changes.

 ## Features

+ - [ ] Documentation
  - [x] Type-safe Event Driven Programming
     - [x] Typed Connection, Close and Error events from Socket
     - [x] Typed protobuf events from Mumble Server
- - User Features
+    - [x] Promises for wrapping connection state
-    - [ ] Change name
+    - [ ] Observables to watch changes in server state
  - Channel Features
     - [ ] Set Channel
     - [ ] Listen multiple channels